sktomor/africa-internet-measurements/CONTRIBUTING.md

   <li> [Fork](https://help.github.com/articles/fork-a-repo/) this repository.
 This makes your own version of this project you can edit and use.
   <li> [Make your changes](https://guides.github.com/activities/forking/#making-changes).
 This can be done in your GitHub interface or on your local machine.
   <li> Once you are happy with your changes, [submit a pull request](https://help.github.com/articles/searching-issues-and-pull-requests/).
 This opens a discussion around your project and lets the project lead know you are proposing changes.

-    New to open source and GitHub?
-Check out this free series: [How to Contribute to an Open Source Project on GitHub](https://egghead.io/courses/how-to-contribute-to-an-open-source-project-on-github).
+New to open source?
+Check out this *free* series: [How to Contribute to an Open Source Project on GitHub](https://egghead.io/courses/how-to-contribute-to-an-open-source-project-on-github).

 ## How to report bugs